-Many of the medications we take have a quick and clear result.
-It’s harder, however, to gauge the effectiveness of drugs for attention deficit hyperactivity disorder (ADHD).
-These medications are taken for a variety of symptoms.
-Although most medications produce a uniform chemical response in the brain, they may cause some people to feel different effects.
+Many medications have a quick and clear result.
+It’s harder to gauge the effectiveness of drugs for attention deficit hyperactivity disorder (ADHD), though.
+Although they produce a uniform chemical response in the brain, ADHD drugs may cause some people to feel different effects.

-When starting an ADHD prescription, try to keep other health factors like sleep, diet, and caffeine and alcohol use stable.
-That way, you’ll know that if you feel different it’s likely due to the medicine you’re taking.
-If your initial prescription isn’t giving you the results you want, be patient.
-You may need to adjust your dosage or try a different medication.
+When starting an ADHD prescription, try to keep other health factors such as sleep, diet, and caffeine and alcohol use stable.
+That way, you’ll know that if you feel different, it’s likely due to the medication.

-ADHD medication aims to stabilize your brain function and behavior.
-ADHD medications are mainly meant to treat symptoms like:
+ADHD medications aim to stabilize your brain function and behavior.
+They’re mainly meant to treat symptoms such as:

 - inattention, such as difficulty focusing on a topic or task

 - hyperactivity, which involves an excess of both physical and mental activity

 - impulsive behavior based on reactions instead of thoughts